paf31/blog-source/posts/2012-06-17-Generalizing-Snoc.markdown

 title: Generalizing O(1) Snoc On Lists
 author: Phil Freeman
 date: 2012/06/17
+description: A generalization of snoc to traversable data structures
+tags: Haskell
 ---

 I\'ve recently been thinking about how to generalize an efficient version of the `snoc` operation on lists.